hm-lang/core/proposals/README.md

 Vector3 := vector3(X: 5, Y: 10)
 ```

-We also allow type definitions with mutable fields, e.g. `{X; int, Y; dbl}`.
+We also allow type definitions with writeable fields, e.g. `{X; int, Y; dbl}`.
 Depending on how the variable is defined, however, you may not be able to change
 the fields once they are set.
 If you define the variable with `;`, then you
-can reassign the variable and thus modify the mutable fields.
+can reassign the variable and thus modify the writeable fields.
 But if you define the
 variable with `:`, the object fields are readonly, regardless of the field definitions.
 Readonly fields on an object are normally deeply constant, unless the instance is
-mutable and is reset (either via `renew` or reassignment).
+writeable and is reset (either via `renew` or reassignment).
 This allows you to
 effectively change any internal readonly fields, but only in the constructor.

 ```
-# mixMatch has one mutable field and one readonly field:
+# mixMatch has one writeable field and one readonly field:
-mixMatch := {Mut; dbl, Imm: dbl}
+mixMatch := {Wr; dbl, Ro: dbl}

-# when defined with `;`, the object is mutable and reassignable.
+# when defined with `;`, the object `MutableMix` is writeable: mutable and reassignable.
-MutableMix; mixMatch = {Mut: 3, Imm: 4}
+MutableMix; mixMatch = {Wr: 3, Ro: 4}
-MutableMix = mixMatch(Mut: 6, Imm: 3)       # OK, MutableMix is mutable and thus reassignable
+MutableMix = mixMatch(Wr: 6, Ro: 3) # OK, MutableMix is writeable and thus reassignable
-MutableMix renew(Mut: 100, Imm: 300)        # OK, will update `Imm` to 300
+MutableMix renew(Wr: 100, Ro: 300)  # OK, will update `Ro` to 300 and `Wr` to 100
-MutableMix Mut += 4                         # OK, MutableMix is mutable and this field is mutable MutableMix Imm -= 1                         # COMPILE ERROR, MutableMix is mutable but this field is readonly
+MutableMix Wr += 4                  # OK, MutableMix is writeable and this field is writeable MutableMix Ro -= 1                  # COMPILE ERROR, MutableMix is writeable but this field is readonly
-                                            # if you want to modify the `Imm` field, you need to reassign
+                                    # if you want to modify the `Ro` field, you need to reassign
                                     # the variable completely or call `renew`.

 # when defined with `:`, the object is readonly, so its fields cannot be changed:
-ImmutableMix: mixMatch = {Mut: 5, Imm: 3}
+ReadonlyMix: mixMatch = {Wr: 5, Ro: 3}
-ImmutableMix = mixMatch(Mut: 6, Imm: 4) # COMPILE ERROR, ImmutableMix is readonly, thus non-reassignable
+ReadonlyMix = mixMatch(Wr: 6, Ro: 4)    # COMPILE ERROR, ReadonlyMix is readonly, thus non-reassignable
-ImmutableMix renew(Mut: 7, Imm: 5)      # COMPILE ERROR, ImmutableMix is readonly, thus non-renewable
+ReadonlyMix renew(Wr: 7, Ro: 5)         # COMPILE ERROR, ReadonlyMix is readonly, thus non-renewable
-ImmutableMix Mut += 4                   # COMPILE ERROR, ImmutableMix is readonly ImmutableMix Imm -= 1                   # COMPILE ERROR, ImmutableMix is readonly
+ReadonlyMix Wr += 4                     # COMPILE ERROR, ReadonlyMix is readonly ReadonlyMix Ro -= 1                     # COMPILE ERROR, ReadonlyMix is readonly

 # NOTE that in general, calling a function with variables defined by `;` is a different
 # overload than calling with `:`.
 Mutable argument variables imply that the arguments will
 # be mutated inside the function, and because they are passed by reference, escape the function
 # block with changes.
-Data classes have overloads with mutable arguments, which imply that
+Data classes have overloads with writeable arguments, which imply that
 # the data class will take over the argument (via moot).
 This implies a move (not copy) operation.
 MyMixMatch := mixMatch(Mut; 5, Imm; 3)  # `;` is useful for taking arguments via a move.
-# see section on mutable/readonly arguments for more information.
+# see section on writeable/readonly arguments for more information.
 ```

 Note that hm-lang takes a different approach than C++ when it comes to constant/readonly fields